piko-framework/piko-framework.github.io/api/Piko.md

 **$type** :
 The object type.
 If it is a string, it should be the fully qualified name of the class.
-If an array given, it should contain the key 'class' with the value corresponding to the fully qualified name of the class
+If an array given, it must contain the key 'class' with the value corresponding to the fully qualified name of the class.
+It should also contain the key 'construct' to give an array of constuctor arguments

 **$properties**  (default: []):
-A name-value pair array corresponding to the object public properties.
+A key-value paired array corresponding to the object public properties.